 Be careful when shaving your dog as the blades can get very hot.
 The first thing to do is to make sure your blades are sharp, sharper blades will not heat up as quickly.
 Make frequent checks by touching the blades to make sure they are not too hot.

-Buyer’s guide for Best dog clippers for matted hair
+Buyer’s guide for dog trimmers for matted hair

 How To Find Dog Clippers For Trimming Matted Hair?
 What to check when buying clippers to groom dogs with matted fur?